Skip to Content

 Preference Categories

 Millions upon millions of individuals are seeking to enter the United States.
-Therefore, The United States Citizenship and Immigration Services (USCIS) has implemented priority dates dependent on the preference categories above.
+Therefore, the United States Citizenship and Immigration Services (USCIS) has implemented priority dates dependent on the preference categories above.
 Immediate relatives do not need to wait in line, and a visa or green card should immediately be available after the petition is approved.

 Visa and green card availability on other petitions is set by priority date.
 The priority date is determined in order of the highest preference category.
 After that, the priority dates are given to petitioners in chronological order based on the earliest filing date.
 Visa and green card availability and waiting times are also based on the country of the beneficiary.
 Depending on the country and preference category, waiting periods for visas and green cards can take over a decade.